materialsproject/fireworks/docs/workflow_tutorial.rst

     lpad get_fws -i 1 -d all
     lpad get_fws -i 2 -d all

 #.
-You should notice that the FireWork that writes the first line of the text (*"To be, or not to be,"*) shows a state that is *READY* to run.
-In contrast, the FireWork that writes the second line is not yet *READY*.
+You should notice that the Firework that writes the first line of the text (*"To be, or not to be,"*) shows a state that is *READY* to run.
+In contrast, the Firework that writes the second line is not yet *READY*.
 The second line will not run until the first line is complete.

 #.
 Let's run the just first step of this workflow, and then examine the state of our FireWorks::